About William A Fox-Alvarez

 Upon completion of his surgical residency, Dr. Fox-Alvarez successfully passed his surgical board examination and was hired on as a tenure track faculty in small animal soft tissue surgery at the UFCVM.
 His areas of research include: minimally invasive surgery, skin and reconstructive surgery, application of novel technologies in veterinary surgery, and integration of multimedia into veterinary education.
 Dr. Fox Alvarez launched a multi-university education cooperative called VICE Rounds – Veterinary Isolated Clinical Education in response to students being unable to attend clinics in person due to COVID-19 related precautions.

-Dr. Fox-Alvarez and his wife, Stacey Fox-Alvarez (UFCVM c/o 2013) live in Gainesville Florida along with their 4 dogs, 2 cats, parrot, and 6 chickens.
+Dr. Fox-Alvarez and his wife, Stacey Fox-Alvarez (UFCVM c/o 2013) live in Gainesville Florida along with their 3 dogs, 2 cats, and chickens.

 Board Certified Small Animal SurgeonAmerican College of Veterinary Surgeons

 Veterinary Assessment of Laparoscopic SkillsAmerican College of Veterinary Surgeons

 Soft Tissue Surgery; Surgery of Zoo and Exotic Animals; Minimally Invasive Surgery; Interventional Radiology; Gastric Dilatation-Volvulus Syndrome; Veterinary Surgical Education